 “Modular manufacturing solutions are making a comeback, enabled by single-use technologies, because modular systems based on single-use are less complex and costly to manufacture and operate,” Galliher notes, “For example, Cytiva has already installed over 20 FlexFactory biomanufacturing platforms globally that are based on single-use technologies.”

 Modular technologies are not new and have been around for many decades, Galliher states.
 They have been rediscovered, however, due to the simplification and lower costs afforded by single-use manufacturing technology, he notes.

 1. PharmaIQ, “Investment Trends in Single Use Systems ,” accessed Jan.
 18, 2018.

-2. GE, “Biologic Manufacturing Capacity Expansion with Single-Use Technologies: Key Variables to Consider ,” accessed Jan.
+2. Cytiva, “Biologic Manufacturing Capacity Expansion with Single-Use Technologies: Key Variables to Consider ,” accessed Jan.
 22, 2018.

 3. Singapore Economic Development Board, “Amgen Unveils Next-Generation Biomanufacturing Facility in Singapore ,” accessed Jan.
 22, 2018.

 4. A. Sinclair and M. Monge, “Quantitative Economic Evaluation of Single Use Disposables in Bioprocessing ,” Pharmaceutical Engineering.
 22: 20-34 (2002).

 5. Cytiva, “Cytiva Enhances Single-Use Manufacturing Capabilities with Facility Expansion and Automation ,” Press Release, Oct.
 31, 2016.